 Italy's man in a hurry faces questions as he starts coalition talks

-ROME (Reuters) - Italian center-left leader Matteo Renzi began the delicate task of trying to form a new government on Tuesday, facing questions about how he will fill key ministerial posts and the details of his ambitious reform agenda.
+ROME, Feb 18 (Reuters) - Italian centre-left leader Matteo Renzi began the delicate task of trying to form a new government on Tuesday, facing questions about how he will fill key ministerial posts and the details of his ambitious reform agenda.

-Renzi has promised a rapid program of reforms, pledging to tackle the electoral and constitutional system, overhaul the public administration, and reform labor market and tax rules all within four months of taking office.
+Renzi has promised a rapid programme of reforms, pledging to tackle the electoral and constitutional system, overhaul the public administration, and reform labour market and tax rules all within four months of taking office.

 "The work's going well, we're relaxed," Graziano Delrio, Renzi's right-hand man in the coalition talks, told reporters as meetings began to form Italy's 65th government since World war Two.
 "We'll be ready by the weekend."

 Talks began with the smaller parties in the current ruling coalition, with the main meeting expected later in the evening between Renzi, who leads the Democratic Party, and Angelino Alfano, leader of the centre-right NCD party, whose support will be vital to forming majority in parliament.

 But a day after he was given a mandate to form a new government, Renzi, the 39-year-old mayor of Florence, has already begun to experience some of the difficulties of Roman politics as he tries to build a cabinet with some high profile candidates ruling themselves out.

 The economy ministry has attracted particular scrutiny and it remains unclear whether Renzi will appoint a politician with experience of running a large department or turn to another technocrat to succeed the outgoing minister, former Bank of Italy official Fabrizio Saccomanni.

 Lucrezia Reichlin, a highly regarded professor at the London Business School who is in the running to become deputy governor of the Bank of England, has been widely tipped but has so far given no clear signal of her intentions.